Bulimia Jaw Pain and Swelling

 Stretched Jaw Tissues Twinge

 Some people with bulimia nervosa struggle to vomit, and they push their hands and fingers deep into their throats.
-They must open wide to press on trigger points; in time, their jaws can hurt.
+They must open wide to press on trigger points; their jaws can hurt in time.

-Your tissues aren’t meant to stretch indefinitely, and pushing them to extremes can cause minute tears and swelling.
-The damaged tissues can hurt.
+Your tissues aren’t meant to stretch indefinitely; pushing them to extremes can cause minute tears and swelling.
+Damaged tissues can also hurt.

-More than half of bulimia patients complain of facial pain, and it’s possible sore jaw tissues are to blame.
-[2]
+More than half of bulimia patients complain of facial pain, and it’s possible sore jaw tissues are to blame.2

 Person with jaw pain